olella93/my-music-CLI/README.md

 - SQLAlchemy: ORM for managing the database and relationships.
 - SQLite: Lightweight database for storing music data.
 - Virtual Environment: .venv for dependency management.

+## Database Structure

+The application uses a relational database with the following tables:

+1. Artists:

+id: Unique identifier.
+name: Name of the artist.
+genre: Genre of the artist.

+2. Albums:

+id: Unique identifier.
+title: Title of the album.
+artist_id: Foreign key linking to the artists table.

+3. Tracks:

+id: Unique identifier.
+title: Title of the track.
+duration: Duration of the track (in seconds).
+album_id: Foreign key linking to the albums table.

+4. Playlists:

+id: Unique identifier.
+name: Name of the playlist.

+5. Playlist Tracks:

+Association table for the many-to-many relationship between Playlists and Tracks.